 How do I apply for the Winter Intersession Program (WISP)?

-To participate in WISP, you must complete 3 steps:
+To participate in WISP, you must complete two steps:

-- Attend the required info session which occurs in late September.**
+- Attend the required info session, which occurs in mid-September.*

 What is the WISP lottery and how does it work?